 Full Week of Dayhiking

 We’ll guide you on five dayhikes.
-Together, you and we will select each route according to your interests and capabilities.
-Two of the hikes will be four to six hours long.
-Three of the hikes will be six to eight hours long.
+Together, you and we will select each route according to your interests and capabilities, as well as the weather.
+Three of the hikes will be five to six hours long.
+Two of the hikes will be six to eight hours long.
 Overall hiking time (not including driving to/from trailheads) will average as much as six hours per day — or less, if you prefer.
 Regardless how athletic or ambitious you are, this will be a week of vigorous hiking, twice alleviated by rest days.

 That’s only $170 per person per day (group of four) for a full week of guided hiking through spectacular, perplexing backcountry, on primo routes that would be exasperating or impossible for visiting hikers to find and navigate on their own.